natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-03-hallelujah-for-the-walt-whitman-rest-stop-by-maria-kalman.md

 description: A glimpse into the cultural reflections captured by Maira Kalman during an inauguration-day trip down to Washington, inspired by Whitman's spirit.
 emoji: 🗽
 tags:
+  - 🌍 Culture
+  - 📝 Writing
-  - 🎨 Art
+  - ✍️ Poetry
-  - 🇺🇸 Inauguration
+  - 🇺🇸 United States
 haiku: |
   Journey to the heart,
   Colors of a nation's soul,